-M.A. in Clinical Psychology, Marital and Family Therapy Specialization
+M.A. in Clinical Psychology, Marital and Family Therapy Specialization in Los Angeles

 The Marital and Family Therapy (MFT) specialization within the clinical psychology master’s program is designed to develop practitioners who are passionate about helping others lead more harmonious lives.
 Students in the MFT program at the L.A. and Orange County campuses benefit from a solid foundation in the principles of clinical psychology—in addition to gaining the essential therapeutic, diagnostic, and consultative skills they need to excel in their field.
 The program prepares graduates for positions working with couples and families and a variety of emotional, behavioral, and psychological issues.
 Students at the L.A. and Orange County campuses may apply to fulfill their practicum, traineeship, and internship hours at The Chicago School's Counseling Centers in Westwood and Irvine—two of Southern California's largest and most well-respected community counseling centers—where they are exposed to a wide variety of therapeutic approaches and clinical interventions, and work side by side with senior MFT clinicians.